-Drawing on our roots in science and technology studies, 8 ResIST respects many forms of knowledge in our analysis, from professional expertise through situated traditional knowledge.
-The S&T policy literature tends to view traditional situated knowledge as a source of intellectual capital, as our stakeholders at the CSIR in South Africa illustrated in their presentation on a new product and local industry developed from indigenous knowledge.
-9 But such situated knowledge is often also the key to solving particular problems in particular places and thus plays a more general role in achieving re-distributional effects.
-Expert and situated knowledge play different roles in accountability and participation processes, and ResIST researchers are remaining alert to these differences in our work on representational inequalities.
+Drawing on concepts in science and technology studies,4 an inclusive framework for S&T policies would respect many forms of knowledge, from professional expertise through situated traditional knowledge.
+The STI policy literature tends to view traditional situated knowledge as a source of intellectual capital.
+For example, as we discuss in Section III, the CSIR in South Africa is developing a new product and local industry from indigenous knowledge.5 But such situated knowledge is often also the key to solving particular problems in particular places and thus plays a more general role in achieving re-distributional effects.
+Expert and situated knowledge play different roles in accountability and participation processes, and an inclusive S&T policy must remain alert to these differences.